 Despite the fact that the final bout with the Headless Ape sees you face off against two apes for the price of one, the first fight feels harder still.
 The boss has the most challenging and diverse moveset during the first phase of this fight, and a higher health pool to boot.
 The second phase is relatively straightforward, as deflections become much easier, and can lead to the boss getting staggered, allowing for several free hits.
 There is a new Terror-building attack to contend with, but that is quite well-telegraphed and easily evaded.

 6. Great Shinobi – Owl

 While the Owl doesn’t pose much more of a challenge than the Guardian Ape, the margin of error in this fight seems even thinner, especially in a New Game+ run.
-The Owl is nimble, his attacks have quite a bit of range, his posture replenishes rapidly, and his attacks deal massive damage.
+The Owl is nimble, his attacks pack high damage and have deceptively long range, his posture replenishes rapidly, and he has no Perilous attacks to be punished.
 Being aggressive is the faster route here, but is also much riskier than playing it safe and waiting for the boss to attack first.
-Just deflecting won’t work against the Owl, however – you’ll have to step dodge with precise timing to get in a couple hits at a time.
+Just deflecting won’t work against the Owl if you want a quick fight – you’ll have to step dodge with precise timing to get in a couple hits at a time.

 While many of the attacks of this deadly duo are easily countered, these will test your skill with each type of counter.
 Make one mistake and you are likely to lose most of your health.
 After you’re done mopping the floor with Emma, you fight the formidable Isshin Ashina.
 Thankfully, he is much older and slower here, though underestimating him might be your undoing.
 His subtle step dodges can throw you off balance and leave you open to devastating counter-attacks.